Kellie Hunt Blue

 Kellie Hunt Blue, of Pembroke, NC, was appointed by the North Carolina General Assembly in 2017 to serve on the Board of Governors of the University of North Carolina System.
 Her term will end in 2021.

-Blue serves as the vice chair for the Committee on Personnel and Tenure and the Strategic Initiatives Committee.
+Blue serves as the chair for the Committee on Personnel and Tenure and a member of the Historically Minority-Serving Institutions.
 In her role, Blue is committed to ensuring that the citizens of North Carolina have an opportunity to pursue higher education.
 One of her goals as a Board member is to promote access and affordability to all students throughout the state.

 Prior to her work in Robeson County government, Blue had worked in financial departments in both the private and public sector.
 She served as the fiscal specialist and program evaluator for the Lumber River Council of Governments and as the internal auditor for Southern National Corporation.
 She is experienced in budgeting, fiscal responsibility, and strategic planning.